hikari-crescent/book/src/ext/tasks.md

     print(datetime.now())
 ```

-The `on_startup=True` can be set to force the function to run when the bot is sarted.
+The `on_startup=True` can be set to force the function to run when the bot is started.

 ```python
 @tasks.cronjob("* * * * *", on_startup=True)